Sara Hershey-Eddy: Career

 For years, Hershey-Eddy was a prominent member of the Music Teachers' National Association, and did much to make that organization a success.
-At Indianapolis, June, 1887, she was elected to the Board of Examiners in the vocal department in the American College of Musicians.
+At Indianapolis, in June 1887, she was elected to the Board of Examiners in the vocal department in the American College of Musicians.
 She contributed a number of valuable articles to musical journals.
 In 1893, she was made vice-president of the Woman's Musical Congress at the World's Fair in Chicago, and was one of the Examining Committee of Musical Competition, of which Theodore Thomas was the presiding officer.

 As a writer, she contributed to the columns of The Voice.
 She remarked in "Plea for More Singing": “Every voice should be sufficiently cultivated to produce an agreeable quality of tone and to sing a simple solo with good enunciation and with intelligence.
 This should belong to any scheme of education, and singing should, to this extent, rank side by side with the common branches of education as a necessary factor of human culture.
 Until the study of singing is dignified to this position and accepted as educational, and is not regarded merely as an accomplishment on a par with dancing, the children of our race will be deprived of its elevating and humanizing influences.
 Superficial playing or singing is wrong, because it is not only useless, but injurious, inasmuch as it is a bar to the progress of music and its adoption as a means of general culture.
 Until the sense of hearing is developed as a faculty, until our children are taught how to listen, how to analyze and methodize what is heard, this wonderful sense will remain only a latent instead of a most potent force in musical education.
 Let the ear and the understanding work together and advance side by side.
 There is no reason why a child should not as readily distinguish tones from semitones, and thirds from fifths, as it tells a from z.”

 With Frederic Grant Gleason, Hershey-Eddy was a co-editor of The Musical Bulletin, published by the Hershey School of Musical Art.
 Published monthly, it contained articles on musical topics, programs and criticisms of performances, translations from foreign writers, reviews of new music, extracts from European journals, foreign and domestic correspondence, as well as general musical intelligence.

 Personal life

 Hershey married three times.
-On 1 September 1857, she married William F. Brannan.
+On September 1, 1857, she married William F. Brannan.
 They had at least one child, a daughter, Bessie.
 The marriage did not last long.
-She married Clarence Eddy, 14 years her junior, on 1 July 1879.
+She married Clarence Eddy, 14 years her junior, on July 1, 1879.
 After her father's death in 1893, she received a large inheritance.
 In 1895, Hershey-Eddy retired and moved to Paris.
 Eddy filed for divorce from his wife in 1905, noting desertion.
 She married John Darlington Marsh in London in July 1908.
 Hershey-Eddy died in Paris in 1911.